Best Practices with Easy Tune

 knowing that the overrides you set are in effect is important in the long term to succeeding with alert tuning.
 Over time overrides that don't comply with your tuning strategy can easily sneak in under the radar and change your effective tuning without you even knowing they exist (especially a problem in environments with multiple SCOM admins) and it is easy to accidentally create conflicting tuning (which results in SCOM randomly picking one of the overrides and so varying results.

-Easy Tune’s config drift feature can expose cases where your effective monitoring isn't the monitoring you had planned (it is in the free version, but is made a lot easier with better UI in the PRO version), so can help with this problem
+Easy Tune’s config drift feature can expose cases where your effective monitoring isn't the monitoring you had planned (it is in the free version, but is made a lot easier with better UI in the Enterprise version), so can help with this problem